apj0nes/public-lambda-api/README.md

 The module is language agnostic, provided AWS Lambda has the runtime, any application should be able to be deployed.

-For a list of assumptions and dependencies please see ...
+For a list of assumptions and dependencies please see https://github.com/apj0nes/rails-example#assumptions

 ## Usage

-An example repository can be seen here ...
+An example repository consuming the module can be seen here https://github.com/apj0nes/rails-example

 ## Inputs